 Before people carved lanterns on Halloween, they carved turnips to frighten evil spirits!

-As turnips prefer full sun, you’ll want to plant them in a sunny area of your veg patch.
+To successfully grow turnips, you’ll want to plant them in a sunny area of your veg patch as they prefer full sun.
 They will, however, tolerate partial shade, especially if you plan on harvesting the plant for its greens.

 Plant your turnip seeds in well-draining soil as this will prevent them from rotting and give them a boost.
 If you have heavy or clay soil, add sand as this will allow turnips to expand.
 Also, remove any stones in the soil.